google/automl/efficientdet/README.md

 <img src="./g3doc/network.png" width="800" />
 </p>

-  * **Backbone**: we employ the more advanced [EfficientNets](https://arxiv.org/abs/1905.11946) as our backbone networks.
+  * **Backbone**: we employ [EfficientNets](https://arxiv.org/abs/1905.11946) as our backbone networks.
-  * **BiFPN**: we propose BiFPN, a bi-directional feature network that enables easy and fast feature fusion.
-In addition to the topology, we also propose a new fast normalized fusion that enables better fusion with negligible latency cost.
+  * **BiFPN**: we propose BiFPN, a bi-directional feature network enhenced with fast normalization, which enables easy and fast feature fusion.
-  * **Scaling**: we propose to use a single compound scaling factor to govern the network depth, width, and resolution for all backbone, feature network, and prediction networks.
+  * **Scaling**: we use a single compound scaling factor to govern the depth, width, and resolution for all backbone, feature & prediction networks.

 Our model family starts from EfficientDet-D0, which has comparable accuracy as [YOLOv3](https://arxiv.org/abs/1804.02767).
 Then we scale up this baseline model using our compound scaling method to obtain a list of detection models EfficientDet-D1 to D6, with different trade-offs between accuracy and model complexity.

-In particular, our single-model single-scale EfficientDet-D7 achieves 52.2 mAP on COCO test-dev set.
-Compared to previous best single-model AmoebaNet + NAS-FPN + AutoAugment ([ref](https://arxiv.org/abs/1906.11172)), our model achieves higher accuracy with 4x fewer parameters and 13x fewer FLOPs, and meanwhile runs 3x - 5x faster on GPU/CPU.

 <table border="0">